Big Momma's Vocabulator

 (v. t.)
 To detect in a misstep; to catch; to convict.

 (v. t.)
-To raise (an anchor) from the bottom, by its cable or buoy
+To raise (an anchor) from the bottom, by its cable or buoy rope, so that it hangs free.

 (v. t.)
-To pull (a yard) into a perpendicular position for
+To pull (a yard) into a perpendicular position for lowering it.

 (v. t.)
-To release, let fall, or see free, as a weight or
+To release, let fall, or see free, as a weight or compressed spring, as by removing a latch or detent.

 (n.)
 A quick, light step; a lively movement of the feet; a skip.